manybabies/validator/README.md

 On the Validation Results tab, you will be able to see any errors identified by the validator.
 You can either view the errors by column (i.e. see which rows/observations are incorrect for given column X) or by row (i.e. see which columns are incorrect for given row/observation X).
 For each error, the validator will remind you of the specification for that particular column.
 Depending on how the specification was set up, it might not be able to pinpoint *exactly* what is wrong.
 Please consult your specific project manual or codebook, or contact your project lead if you are unsure what is causing the error. **Please do not ignore errors and submit datasets that did not pass validation**.

 There will be a preview table of the dataset with incorrect cells highlighted.
+Note that this table is **editable**, which may be useful for Step 5 below.

 ![](images_for_readme/step_4.png)